rafaqz/Interfaces.jl/docs/src/animals.md

 EditURL = "../../test/animals.jl"
 ```

-# Single-argument interface
+# Basic

-Here's an examples using animals, and the implementation of a duck.
+Here's an example of single-argument interface using animals, and the implementation of a duck.

 ## Definition